olliez-mods/speed/README.md

 # speed

-Made with SFML, not sure what version
+Made with SFML, not sure what version, the link doesn't work, go into the resources folder to run .exe

 Speed is a card game where you place cards on one of two stacks going either up or down.